jmoz/blog.jmoz.co.uk/source/_posts/2011-07-10-virgin-media-are-shit.markdown

 categories: [virgin media, superhub]
 published: true
 ---
 DISCLAIMER: I now (March 2013) work for Virgin Media as a contract PHP Developer.
 The views below are on Virgin's Superhub service and do not reflect my views on the project I am working on (which is a great project) or any of Virgin's development.
-These views still stand and I will not be censored.

 ## Update 9